 Strategies for Managing Stress in the Age of Distractions

-1. Practice Mindfulness: Mindfulness is the practice of being fully present in the moment and non-judgmentally aware of our thoughts and emotions.
+1. Practice Mindfulness -- Mindfulness is the practice of being fully present in the moment and non‑judgmentally aware of our thoughts and emotions.
 By cultivating mindfulness, we can train our minds to focus on the task at hand and reduce the impact of distractions.
-Mindfulness techniques, such as meditation and deep breathing exercises, can help us develop this skill.
+Tools such as a meditation cushion or guided meditation apps can help develop this skill.

 Reading more: